 Mr. Fry retired in 2002 after 35 years at the IHSA, making him the longest-serving administrator in the Association’s history.
 A few years ago he moved from Bloomington to Chatham to be closer to his family.
 Mr. Fry is survived by his wife, Adrienne; daughters Kim, Karen, and Katie and son David, and several grandchildren.

 Mr. Fry will be missed by his many friends in the interscholastic community throughout Illinois and the rest of the country.
+Information about services and memorials will be posted as it becomes available.

 Dave Fry talks about the new March Madness Experience (1996)